 Busy elopement locations like Rocky Mountain National Park or Sapphire Point are booked up to a year in advance on weekends during the summer and fall.
 Some top elopement locations such as Maroon Bells don’t even allow you to book on the weekend.
 If you are willing to sacrifice a weekend date, you have a much higher chance of snagging up that dream location you’ve had your eye on.

-Like I mentioned above that popular elopement locations fill up on the weekends up to a year in advance, so do vendors.
-If you don’t want to spend hours searching for vendors and send hundreds of emails looking for a hair and makeup artist available on your date, then I suggest a weekday elopement.
+Popular elopement locations fill up on the weekends up to a year in advance.
+So do vendors!
+If you don’t want to spend hours searching for vendors and send hundreds of emails looking for a hair and makeup artist available on your date, then we suggest a weekday elopement.
 Also, because elopements tend to have fewer needs (eg. you don’t need six bridesmaids bouquets) some vendors don’t offer these smaller services on the weekends.

 Many elopement vendors offer smaller packages or reduced rates for weekday elopements.
 Wedding vendors spend many weekends serving their large wedding clients, so when they get the opportunity to work on a weekday they can be more than happy to give you a smaller package to fit your needs.